-Nudge Minds: A tailored programme to create robust, resilient & reflective minds.
+Nudge Minds: A pathway to create robust, resilient & reflective young minds.

 Our wellbeing service was born of a sharp concern for a common lack of mental wellness that we noticed amongst the children and adolescents we work with, many of whom have dropped out of education through becoming disengaged with life, not just school.
-In order to raise positive long-term outcomes for these youngsters, we aspire to help them form critical, creative, emotionally resilient and robust minds.
-We work with inspiring Cognitive Behavioural Therapy (CBT) professionals and Occupational Therapists to deliver their expertise in support of our mission, deploying a creative approach and tailoring therapy sessions to the individual, so as to align with their interests and aspirations.
+Our interventions focus on identifying and addressing immediate areas of concern or poor habit in order to embed positive habits for the longer term.
+We work with inspiring mental health professionals to deliver their expertise in support of our mission, deploying a creative approach and tailoring therapeutic sessions to the individual so as to align with their personal interests and aspirations.
+For a life worth living.

-We BASE OUR PROGRAMMES AROUND 5 IMPORTANT CORNERSTONES OF GOOD PHYSICAL & MENTAL HEALTH
+We BASE OUR INTERVENTIONS AROUND 5 evidence-based CORNERSTONES OF GOOD PHYSICAL & MENTAL HEALTH

 Staying physically active works and strengthens the mind as much as the body.
 We teach the importance of exercise and how to recognise the difference in yourself post-movement.
 We may do anything from sports like badminton, swimming or yoga to long walks at the coast to activities like trampolining, rock climbing and go karting and more.